Photography Lessons in Rapid City, South Dakota

 - Excessive technical jargon only used when required.

-The most important thing I can teach you is this: It’s not the camera, it’s you.
+The most important thing I can teach you is this: It’s not the camera.
+It’s you that takes the photograph.

 Cost and Logistics: